johnnyboldt/array-generator/README.md

 ## Development Environment

-This was developed on Windows with the backend API service developed in Visual Studio 2017 and the frontend website was developed in Visual Studio Code on Windows 10.
+This was developed on Windows with the backend API service developed in Visual Studio 2017 and the frontend website was developed in Visual Studio Code on Windows 10 and tested with Chrome.

 ## Approach